Thank you for considering a donation to Guelph-Wellington Women in Crisis. G-W Women in Crisis is a registered charity.

 Strengthen Your Community

 We believe that with your help, more lives will be transformed.
-Our city, our county, our country and our lives can be free of violence and abuse.
+Our city, our county, and our lives can be free of violence and abuse.
 We welcome your help and thank you for your support.

 Create Real and Measurable Change